josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

     ![Select the Azure Databricks service from within your lab resource group](media/select-azure-databricks-service.png)

-3. In the Overview pane of the Azure Databricks service, select **Launch Workspace**
+3. In the Overview pane of the Azure Databricks service, select **Launch Workspace**.

     ![Select Launch Workspace within the Azure Databricks service overview pane](media/azure-databricks-launch-workspace.png)